JuulSchnitzler/Control-Dataset/Blog_Post.md

 The code for creating the control dataset can be found in the [code repository](https://github.com/JuulSchnitzler/Control-Dataset).

 ### Creating the Control Dataset
-To test the invariance of Random Forests to feature scaling, specifically for unseen test samples that lie close to a learned split point, we constructed a controlled dataset using the following steps:
+To test the invariance of Random Forests to feature scaling, specifically for unseen test samples near a learned decision threshold, we constructed a controlled dataset using the following steps:

 1) **Training Set**
    We generate a training set with two features, `X1` and `X2`, drawn independently from a uniform distribution over [0, 10].
 The binary target variable `y` is defined as: